requireiot/MyVoiceBox/README.md

 set ($oh_items,gVD){itemName} to (low | medium | high){state}
 ```

 This relies on a Python script at  which queries OpenHAB and assembles a list of item names assigned to one of the voice-related groups.
-The script is stored in `~/.config/rhasspy/profiles/en/slot_programs/oh_item` on the machien running Rhasspy and contains
+The script is stored in `~/.config/rhasspy/profiles/en/slot_programs/oh_item` on the machine running Rhasspy and contains
 ``` Python
 #!/usr/bin/python3
 from requests import get